 Step 1: Leave the second skin (opsite) bandage on for 24 hours

-Remove the second skin (you may need to jump in the shower to remove the adhesive) and give the tattoo a thorough wash under warm sterile water (not hot or cold) you may need to wash the new tattoo more than once with an antibacterial soft wash (Dettol and Palmolive are also great brands!) let it air dry or Use paper towel to pat (not rub) the area until completely dry.
+Remove the second skin (you may need to jump in the shower to remove the adhesive) and give the tattoo a thorough wash under warm sterile water (not hot or cold) you may need to wash the new tattoo more than once with an antibacterial soft wash. let it air dry or Use paper towel to pat (not rub) the area until completely dry.

 Step 3: Reapply a new bandage with gloves or CLEAN HANDS.